-Next house tansu is stairway chest or hako kaidan.
+Next house tansu is stairway chest or hako Kaidan.
 To make space for general household items the best thing to do is utilize the space under the step.
 It could be fitted into the architecture or designed as a separate movable unit for the living room.
 This classical design furniture contributes to the beauty of the living room and adds traditional Japanese touch to your home interior.

-The selection of perfect Japanese-style tea chest or tea table can add beauty to the dining room.
+The selection of the perfect Japanese-style tea chest or tea table can add beauty to the dining room.
 Measuring around 35 to 40 inches tall with a width of 28 to 31 inches, a traditional Japanese-style tea table is just perfect for communal tea rooms.
-To express the floor-mounted culture of Japanese people the height of the table is comparatively and even seating space is close to the floor.
+To express the floor-mounted culture of Japanese people the height of the table is comparatively and even the seating space is close to the floor.

 To increase, the functionality of the simple tea chest adds some internal cabinet space for storing tea time crockery, snacks, sweets, and other tea time items.
 It could be with glass doors or made of simple wood drawers.

 Another type of Japanese design furniture is tana or shelving.
 Let me simplify it for you, it is a table with shelves or some storage units.
-The formal type of shelving is of three kinds’ zushi-dana, kuro-dana, sho-dana.
+The formal type of shelving is of three kinds’ zushi-dana, Kuro-dana, and sho-dana.
 All three are for storage purposes but are of different sizes.
-It could be a three or four-layered rack with rolled-edge top or flat top, openwork designs on side panels legs undercut in shape themes, and two-fold entryway compartments in middle levels.
+It could be a three or four-layered rack with a rolled-edge top or flat top, openwork designs on side panels legs undercut in shape themes, and two-fold entryway compartments in middle levels.

-Partitioning devices from Japan
+Partitioning Devices From Japan